Kitware/CMake/Help/manual/cmake-file-api.7.rst

     ``index``
       An unsigned integer 0-based index into the main "codemodel" object's ``targets`` array for the target.

-    This field was added in codemodel version 2.5.

   ``scriptFile``
     Optional member that is present when ``type`` is ``script``.